GetStream/stream-chat-android/docs/MessageInput.md

 #### Step 2: Create CustomMessageInputView

-As a next step we need to extend `MessageInputView` so you can use all features by extending `MessageInputView` simply.
+As a next step we need to extend `MessageInputView` and implement `MessageSendManager`.

 What should not be missed is that you must connect your message input `EditText` to connect **super** class.